keepitterron/blg/src/posts-repo/await-catch-without-try.md

 ---
-title: Await a promise without try
+title: Await a promise without try/catch
 date: 04/01/2021
 ---

 As widespread and valuable as `await` is in Javascript, I really cannot stand wrapping it in a `try/catch`.

 Most of the time I use a catch block, I want to prevent the function from blocking the flow and instead gracefully recover by returning some default value.
 Or maybe the operation is not business-critical, and it can fail silently.